 5.2 TEIDs allocation

-The gNB-CU-UP is responsible for the allocation of the F1-U UL GTP TEID for each data radio bearer.
+The gNB-CU-UP is responsible for the allocation of the F1-U UL GTP TEID for each data radio bearer or multicast radio bearer.

 The gNB-CU-UP is responsible for the allocation of the S1-U DL GTP TEID for each E-RAB and the NG-U DL GTP TEID for each PDU Session.